Point Lookout: a free weekly publication of Chaco Canyon Consulting

 When political sabotage occurs, it's rarely a surprise.
 Plan for it.
 Include in statements of the task vision refutations of arguments saboteurs are likely to make someday.
 These arguments are far more effective when offered in advance of the sabotage attempts than they are when offered as defense after the fact.

 Most important, recognize that the political efforts required to maintain the health and vitality of tasks or projects do take time and resources.
 Include in budgets and schedules enough time and coverage for those who must execute the political maneuvers that keep the task on track.
 Political success isn't free.
-First in this series Go to top Top Next issue: Some Subtleties of ad hominem Attacks Next Issue
+Managing Non-Content Risks: I First issue in this series Go to top Top Next issue: Some Subtleties of ad hominem Attacks Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info